nathanaelries/eth2-debian/README.md

 Create a new SSH key pair on your local machine.
 Run this on your local machine (NOT the server!).
 You will be asked to type a file name in which to save the key.
 This will be your keyname.

-Your choice of ED25519 or RSA public key algorithm.
+Generate a public-private key pair using the ED25519 key algorithm.
 ```console
 ssh-keygen -t ed25519
 ```

-Transfer the public key to your remote node.
+Transfer the public key only (Never transfer the private key to any other device than the one it was generated on!) to your remote node.
 Update keyname.pub appropriately.
 ```console
 ssh-copy-id -i $HOME/.ssh/keyname.pub ethereum@server.public.ip.address
 ```